Countryside Live

 Countryside Live is the sister event of the annual farming and rural showcase, the Great Yorkshire Show.
-Held each October at the Great Yorkshire Showground in the town of Harrogate, England, the two-day event is designed to act as a shop window for the farming industry and is open to the public.
+It is held during October, at the Great Yorkshire Showground in the town of Harrogate, England.
+The public two-day event is designed to act as a shop window for the farming industry.
 The show has been organised by the Yorkshire Agricultural Society every year since it was first held in 2001.

 There are competitive classes for cattle, sheep, poultry, pigeons, horses, ponies, and pigs.
-The region’s Young Farmers' Club take an active part in the show, organising a Tug of War championship and stock judging competitions.
-There are demonstrations of country skills such as dry stone walling and forestry.
-Around the site is a wide range of stands selling local food and drink.
-Other attractions include a fruit and vegetable show, honey show, dog agility, hands-on activities for children, Diggerland, archery, and ferret racing.
+The region's Young Farmers' Club organises a Tug of War championship and stock-judging competitions.
+The site has local food and drink stands.

-Graham & Tina Fletcher also search for the next Talented Show Jumper, where young riders compete for the title in the indoor Show Jumping Arena.

 History

 Countryside Live began in 2001 and has been held annually since then.
-The first event was launched after the outbreak of Foot and Mouth disease.
+The first event was launched after the outbreak of foot-and-mouth disease.
+It has 400 entries in the sheep and cattle classes.

-2008

-In 2008, equine classes were added to the program and have proved popular.
-Demonstrations of horsemanship and show jumping master classes are given by ex-Olympic equestrian Graham Fletcher and his wife, Tina, an International Show Jumper.
+In 2008, equine classes were added to the program.
+Demonstrations of horsemanship and show jumping master classes are given by ex-Olympic equestrian Graham Fletcher and his wife, Tina, an international show jumper.

-2009

 The 2009 show, held on 24 and 25 October, introduced several new competitive classes.
 These included farriery, classes for both modern and traditional breeds of pigs, and classes for novice horse riders.

-2010

 In 2010, a record crowd of 10,221 visitors attended the event.
-Over all there were 226 entries in the equine section.
+Overall, there were 226 entries in the equine section.
 The two-day event took place on 23 and 24 October 2010.